-- 1. Annexation of Streets.
+- Annexation of Streets.
 Annexations shall reflect logical allocation of streets and rights of way.
 Specifically: - a.
 Mono LAFCO may require inclusion of additional territory within an annexation in order to assure that the city reasonably assumes the burden of providing adequate roads to the property to be annexed.
-Where adjacent lands that are in the City will generate additional traffic, Mono LAFCO will require the city to annex the streets that serve these lands. - b.
-Mono LAFCO will favorably consider annexations with boundary lines located so that all streets and rights of way will be placed within the same jurisdiction as the properties, which either abut thereon or use the streets and right of way for access.
-Except in extraordinary circumstances, cities shall annex an entire roadway portion when 50% or more of the frontage on both sides of the street will be within the city after completion of the annexation. - 2.
+Where adjacent lands in the city will generate additional traffic, Mono LAFCO may require the city to annex the streets that serve these lands. - 2.
+Mono LAFCO will favorably consider annexations with boundary lines located so that all streets and rights of way will be placed within the same jurisdiction as the properties that either abut thereon or use the streets and rights of way for access. - 3.
 Urban Boundaries.
-Annexation boundaries shall normally be adjusted to include adjacent urbanized areas to maximize the amount of developed urban land inside the city, to minimize piece-meal annexation and to ensure the provision of urban services to the urbanized area.
-As used herein, "urbanized areas," means an area developed with relatively intensive residential, commercial, or industrial development of a type, which normally requires municipal type services such as public water and/or sewer. - 3.
-Prezoning Required.
-The Cortese-Knox-Hertzberg Act requires the city to rezone territory to be annexed, and prohibits subsequent changes to the general plan and or prezoning designations for a period of two years after completion of the annexation, unless the city council makes a finding at a public hearing consistent with the provisions of GC 56375 (e).
-The city's prezoning must take into account the likely intended development of the specific property.
+Annexation boundaries shall normally be adjusted to include adjacent urbanized areas to maximize the amount of developed urban land inside the city, to minimize piecemeal annexation, and to ensure the provision of urban services to the urbanized area.
+As used herein, "urbanized areas" means an area developed with relatively intensive residential, commercial or industrial development of a type that normally requires municipal services such as public water and/or sewer. - 4.
+Pre-zoning Required.
+The Cortese-Knox-Hertzberg Act requires the city to rezone territory to be annexed, and prohibits subsequent changes to the general plan and/or prezoning designations for a period of two years after completion of the annexation, unless the city council makes a finding at a public hearing consistent with the provisions of GC 56375 (e).
+The city's pre-zoning must take into account the likely intended development of the specific property.

-In instances where Mono LAFCO amends a proposal to include additional territory, the Commission's approval of the annexation will be conditional upon completion of pre-zoning of the new territory.
+In instances where Mono LAFCO amends a proposal to include additional territory, the commission's approval of the annexation will be conditional upon completion of pre-zoning of the new territory.